IIYAMA12/web-design/README.md

 ## Testing with Marie

+Known issues: (before testing)
+- Buttons are of data selection grid might not be considered as buttons.
+[UI/UX Principle #19](https://www.freshconsulting.com/uiux-principle-19-buttons-should-look-like-buttons-links-should-look-like-links/)
+- The language icons on the projects confuse the user on a smartphone because they do not swap with the titles. (which normaly happens when hovering over a project)

 [![Testing web app](https://img.youtube.com/vi/bOpz7gy73bY/0.jpg)](https://www.youtube.com/watch?v=bOpz7gy73bY&feature=youtu.be)

 [Video: Testing web app](https://www.youtube.com/watch?v=bOpz7gy73bY&feature=youtu.be)

+Testing device: Smartphone.

+Issues:
+- Buttons are of data selection grid are not considered as buttons. (which was to be expected)
+- The language icons on the projects are surprisely considered as buttons.
+(Very confusing for the user)

 ## Todo
 - [ ] Solve % issue, on "What kind of developer are you looking for?"
 Not all values are correct.